 An attorney that’s working on the case from the beginning is going to know how to stay two steps ahead of your employer to protect your rights and your family.
 If you’re still at work, don’t hesitate to call our office and let us help and begin to plan for the future if you know that your body has truly been hurt.

 Could I get workers’ comp if my pre-existing injury was aggravated at work?

 The other day, someone from North Carolina called me and wanted to know if they could get workers’ comp benefits after they had been injured on the job.
 They reported their injury to their employer and then they went to the doctor.
 They told the doctor they had injured the same shoulder ten years ago.
 The employer and the workers’ compensation carrier got a copy of the medical record and then sent a letter saying that they were denying the claim due to a pre-existing condition.

 Were you or a loved one seriously injured at work in North Carolina and have more questions about workers’ compensation?
-Contact experienced North Carolina workers’ compensation lawyer H. Bright Lindler today for a free consultation and case evaluation.
+Contact experienced Richmond County, NC workers’ compensation lawyer H. Bright Lindler today for a free consultation and case evaluation.

 We will fight for you and your family.